uptane/uptane-standard/uptane-standard.md

 ## Why Uptane requires standards

-A standards document that can guide the safe design, integration and deployment of Uptane in cars is needed at this time because:
+A standards document that can guide the safe design, integration and deployment of Uptane in vehicles is needed at this time because:

 * The number of connected units on the average vehicle continues to grow, with mainstream cars now containing up to 100 million lines of code. {{USATODAY}}
 * The expanded use of software over-the-air strategies creates new attack surfaces for malicious parties. {{CR-OTA}}
-* Legacy update strategies, such as SSL/TLS or GPG/RSA, are not feasible for use on automotive ECUs because they force manufacturers to chose between enhanced security and customizability.
+* Legacy update strategies, such as SSL/TLS or GPG/RSA, are not feasible for use on vehicle ECUs because they force manufacturers to chose between enhanced security and customizability.
 * Conventional strategies are also complicated by the differing resources of the ECUs, which can vary greatly in memory, storage space, and Internet connectivity.
 * The design of Uptane makes it possible to offer improved design flexibility, without sacrificing security.
 * This added design flexibility, however, could be a liability if the framework is implemented incorrectly.